 5. Offline Access

 The offline_access scope value requests that an OAuth 2.0 Refresh Token be issued that can be used to obtain an Access Token that grants access to the End-User's UserInfo Endpoint even when the End-User is not present (not logged in).
-When offline access is requested, a prompt parameter value of consent MUST be used.
-The user MUST always explicitly consent to the return of a Refresh Token that enables offline access.
-A previously saved user consent is not sufficient to grant offline access.
+When offline access is requested, a prompt parameter value of consent MUST be used unless other conditions for processing than explicit consent is available.
+The client MUST always obtain consent to be able to obtain a Refresh Token that enables offline access.
+A previously saved user consent is not always sufficient to grant offline access.

-Upon receipt of a scope parameter containing the offline_access value, the Authorization Server:

-MUST ensure that the prompt parameter contains consent; if the prompt parameter does not contain consent then it MUST ignore the offline_access request,

-MUST ignore the offline_access request if the Client is not using a response_type value that would result in an Authorization Code being returned.

-MUST explicitly receive user consent for all Clients when the registered application_type is web,

-SHOULD explicitly receive user consent for all Clients when the registered application_type is native.

 The use of Refresh Tokens is not exclusive to the offline_access use case.
 The Authorization Server MAY grant Refresh Tokens in other contexts that are beyond the scope of this specification.